jjwithanr/obsidian_bible_study/docs/New Testament/1 John/1John4.md

 Do not confide implicitly in everyone who professes to be under the influences of the Holy Spirit.
 #barnes

+#### v.2-3
+>This is how you recognize the Spirit of God: Every spirit that acknowledges that Jesus Christ has come in the flesh is from God, <sup>3</sup>but every spirit that does not acknowledge Jesus is not from God.
+This is the spirit of the antichrist, which you have heard is coming and even now is already in the world.

 #### v.4
 >You, dear children, are from God and have overcome them, because the one who is in you is greater than the one who is in the world.